-Study finds guided imagery helps manage symptoms of fibromyalgiaNovember 19th, 2012 in Diseases, Conditions, Syndromes
+Study finds guided imagery helps manage symptoms of fibromyalgiaNovember 19, 2012 by Cheryle Rodriguez in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Virginia Commonwealth University School of Nursing researchers have discovered that guided imagery significantly decreases stress, fatigue, pain and depression in women with fibromyalgia.

 The study abstract, "Effects of Guided Imagery on Biobehavioral Factors in Women with Fibromyalgia," published online in the Journal of Behavioral Medicine, also found significant improvement in self-efficacy, the belief that one can cope regardless of the challenge.
 Individuals with a high level of self-efficacy seemed better able to manage symptoms that accompany a chronic illness.